 Once the dough is ready, I divide the dough into 6 (not always even) balls.
 Working with 1 ball at a time, I roll it into a roughly shaped rectangle on a lightly floured surface.
 Then I put it through the flat pasta roller until it reaches the thickness I'm looking for.
 I fold the dough into thirds a few times during this process until it is the correct texture and shape.
 Then, I cut it into the desired shape.
 I like to toss the cut pasta with a bit of flour so it doesn't stick together.

 Once it's ready to cook, it usually only needs 2-3 minutes in a pot of salted boiling water.
 Fresh pasta can be very easy to overcook so be careful!
 Enjoy with your favorite pasta sauce.
 I'd suggest trying it with my Pronghorn Bolognese.

-Basic Pasta Dough Recipe
+Basic Pasta Dough with Eggs

 - pasta rollers

 - 3 tablespoon olive oil

 - Pour flour onto clean counter and shape into a mound.
 Create a well in the middle of the flour.